-Share the DAY 1 ANIMAL PAL POSTER to summarize today's teaching.
+Share the DAY 1 ANIMAL PAL POSTER to summarize the teaching of the day.
 Or, if you have time, use the following questions (and more you make up) to use in a review game.
 One simple way to play a review game is to divide into teams, ask a question, have each team write down their answer, then award a point to each team that gets it correct.
-This can be done any day during the Daily Review time.
+This can be done any day.

 Let's take a look at our animal pal poster to remember what we talked about today.
 Our animal pal is a parrot that is what color?
 Take answers.
 What does green remind us of?
 Take answers.
 The beautiful creation would have been lush and green, like a rainforest.
-The parrot is named Eden.
+The parrot's name is Eden.
 What does that name have to do with creation?
 Take answers.
 The garden God created was called Eden, like our parrot.
 What are some things you learned today about the difference between the universe being created by God or by a big bang?
 Take answers, then discuss Go and Do question #2 below.

-Pass out the maps and add today's sticker.
-Don't put names on them until the last day, when they can take them home.
+Pass out the maps and have everyone add today's sticker.
+Do not put names on the maps until the last day when they go home.
 It goes faster passing them out without names.

 In the remaining class time, complete one or more of the following ideas.
-These are also on the back of the Primary Student Guides and can be done at home with a parent or caretaker if you are out of time.
+These are also on the back of the Junior Student Guides and can be done at home with a parent or caretaker if you are out of time.
 If you send them home, motivate the kids to do them because they are full of good stuff!
-Have the group guides check with the kids tomorrow to see how they did on them, and consider giving contest bonus points to them for their hard work.
+Have the group guides check with the kids tomorrow to see how they did on them, and consider giving contest bonus points to those who complete them for their hard work.

-Supplies for this section are not included in the supply list on the back cover since they will vary depending on the activities you choose.
+Supplies for this section are not included in the supply list on the back cover since they will vary depending on your chosen activities, so decide what you will do and add them to your list.